Freelancing – An Emerging Employment Arena

 - They have to pay for their health insurance from their regular income.

 - Paying higher rates for health insurance and other services as compared to companies that negotiate discounted rates for their employees.

 Who Can Become a Freelancer?

 Businesses, especially the IT sector have become more attuned to hiring freelancers.
 The launching of freelancing portals has facilitated the globalization of freelancing careers.
-It is now easy for everyone having access to a computer and an internet connection to sign up a freelancer account at any or on many portals and start accepting work offers in his area of skill-set.
+It is now easy for everyone to have access to a computer and an internet connection to sign up for a freelancer account at any or on many portals and start accepting work offers in his area of skill set.
 There is, therefore, no binding of niches, skills, and types of work that one can find and do as a freelancer.
 Below is a brief list of skills and roles that one can choose.
 The list of niches is not limited to the listed below, but each listed category has various sub-categories.